Do you have a dull achy pain in your knee?

 International: +1 705-445-3505

-The benefits of BFST® do not end once your knee pain stops!
-Even when your meniscus has healed, your activities can put your knee at risk of an overuse injury, tightness, or another tear.
-An Inferno Wrap® treatment before activity is an easy way to warm up the knee tissues and prepare them for use.
+The benefits of DTR Therapy do not end once your knee pain stops!
+A T•Shellz Wrap treatment before activity is an easy way to warm up the knee tissues and prepare them for use.
 Then, end your day with another treatment to prevent tightness from setting in overnight.
-This incredible healing tool will be the ticket to healthy knees for years to come!
+This healing tool will be the ticket to healthier knees for years to come!

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee area until your pain and inflammation settle.
 With these therapies you will notice great improvement within a few weeks, with most meniscus patients seeing some improvement quickly.
 The more diligent you are with your treatment and rehabilitation, the faster you will see successful results.
 If you start using your knee before it has a chance to heal properly (even though it may feel better), you can end up doing a lot more damage than good!

 Resting the area of injury, for our natural process to heal the tissue needs time.
-Not resting an injury can become chronic strains.
-To repair of our damaged tissue the bodies quickest way to heal is = scar tissue and adhesions.
+Not resting an injury can bring about the issue of an injury not going away (chronic).
+To repair damaged tissue, the bodies quickest way to heal is to create scar tissue and adhesions - this is good in the short term, but in the long term will be problematic.

 The growth of scar tissue and adhesions can lie in any direction.
 Ultimately what causes stiffening in the tendon and muscle, entrapping a nerve, restricting movement, less elasticity, poor circulation, and flexibility.